-SOCOTEC's site specific energy management monitoring and targeting regime has been designed to help with the measures to reduce a building/s carbon footprint, identified following an energy audit of a site.
+SOCOTEC's site specific energy monitoring and targeting regime has been designed to help with the measures to reduce a building/s carbon footprint, identified following an energy audit of a site.
 The recommendations from the energy audit are formulated within our M&T Report for energy efficiency and carbon reduction initiatives.

 What is energy monitoring and targeting?

 Energy monitoring and targeting is an energy management technique which involves analysing key building information such as occupancy, location, asset/plant operation and energy/water/waste to identify and then reduce its carbon footprint.
 When broken down into its key components, energy monitoring can be defined as establishing the existing pattern of energy consumption for a building or plant.
 Energy targeting uses the identified consumption levels to find new ways in which to reduce energy usage and improve efficiency.

 To carry out energy monitoring and targeting, utilities are analysed for their consumption levels before an energy audit of the site has taken place.
 Once this data has been obtained, energy audits/consultations can be carried out, allowing targets to be set, trends and fluctuations to be interpreted and any remedial actions to be implemented thereafter.

 As a fundamental part of a business’ energy audit, energy monitoring and targeting informs businesses about their energy consumption and performance, helping them to understand where they have room for improvement and recommending appropriate action to reduce these levels where possible.
 When carried out effectively, energy monitoring has enormous potential for saving energy with and without capital investment, as well as reducing overall costs.
 It can also act as an early warning system that highlights issues before they can have a significant impact, helping to reduce energy costs.

 What are the five steps of energy monitoring and targeting?